Ada-Developers-Academy/independent-ai-topics/working-with-openai/intro-to-open-ai.md

 ### !callout-warn

 ## The OpenAI is Not Free at this Time
-Unfortunately, the OpenAI is not currently a free API.
+Unfortunately, the OpenAI API is not currently a free API.
 It is priced according to which model you are using and how often you are using it.
 New users do currently get $5 worth of credits to begin experimenting which is tied to the phone number you provide when signing up.
+This information is accurate as of the time this lesson has been published.
+The OpenAI services are changing rapidly and offerings may have changed at the time of reading.

 ### !end-callout